ni/vscode-ni-python-dataplugins/README.md

 ```
 NI DataPlugins: Create new Python-DataPlugin
 ```
 **Step 3.** Export the DataPlugin.
 Right click on the \*.py file you want to export -> Choose "NI DataPlugins: Export DataPlugin".
+Create a file `.file-extensions` in the root directory of your project and list all file extensions that your DataPlugin should support.
+If no list is defined, you will be prompted to provide a list of file extensions on first export of your DataPlugin.

 # Settings